SECURITY DEMONSTRATION

 Weak Storage

 Cookies are stored in SQLite databases with minimal encryption.
-Any process with file system access can read them.
+Any process with filesystem access can read them.

 Impact: Malware, backups, or physical access = stolen sessions